ejwessel/raspnode_config/README.md

 - Router and a connection to the Internet

 ### Installation of the Rasbian OS
-After initial assembmly of the pi, I powered it on, hooked it up to the internet and installed the most basic rasbian os.
+After initial assembly of the pi, I powered it on, hooked it up to the internet and installed the most basic rasbian os.

 __TODO: PICTURES SETUP__